slsa-framework/slsa/docs/spec/v1.0/threats.md

 Threats that can compromise the ability to prevent or detect the supply chain security threats above.

-<details><summary>Tamper with expectations</summary>
+<details><summary>Tamper with the verifier</summary>

-*Threat:* Modify the expectations to accept something that would not otherwise be accepted.
+*Threat:* Modify the verifier to accept something that would not otherwise meet expectations.

-*Mitigation:* Changes to expectations require some form of authorization, such as two-party review.
+*Mitigation:* Changes to the verifier tool requires some form of authorization, such as two-party review.

-*Example:* Expectations for MyPackage only allows source repo `good/my-package`.
-Adversary modifies the expectations to also accept `evil/my-package`, then builds from that repo and uploads a malicious version of the package.
-Solution:
+*Example:* MyVerifier stores its expectations for each package in a file.
+The file says MyPackage will always build from the source repository `good/my-package`.
+Adversary modifies the file to also accept `evil/my-package`, then builds from that repo and uploads a malicious version of the package.
-Expectation changes require two-party review.
+Solution: Changes to the verifier require two-party review.

 </details>
 <details><summary>Forge change metadata</summary>